 The transition towards sustainability and a carbon neutral circular economy meant a systemic change in society.
 We needed to make changes at every level and sector of society, from strategies to operations.
 The systemic change, often called a paradigm shift, was comprehensive and required rethinking and changing almost everything.
 The systemic change required must address many aspects of the problem at the same time.

-In reality, we do not yet live a circular economy.
+In reality, we do not yet live in a circular economy.
 Ask yourself:

 - What does a carbon neutral circular economy mean to you and your sector?